LINWEN607/congregate/runbooks/migration-pre-and-post-requisites.md

 <!--
-    Copy the contents of this runbook into an issue when running through migrtion prerequisites.
+    Copy the contents of this runbook into an issue when running through migration prerequisites.
     Post the link to the issue on the Slack channel dedicated to this migration.
 -->

 # <customer name> Migration Pre and Post-requisites

-This runbook covers the process of preparing and cleaninig up after a migration from a source GitLab instance to a destination GitLab instance.
+This runbook covers the process of preparing and cleaning up after a migration from a source GitLab instance to a destination GitLab instance.

 * (gitlab.com) requesting to have a VM created in the transient-imports GCP project.
 * (gitlab.com) [GitLab Commercial Customer Success Documentation](https://gitlab-com.gitlab.io/account-management/commercial/documentation/) on migrating to gitlab.com.